bhits/pls-api/README.md

 # Provider Lookup Service API

 The Provider Lookup Service (PLS) API is responsible for storing provider information as a provider directory.
-PLS also provides a RESTful API for querying providers by using several query parameters including *first name, last name, gender, address, phone number* for individual providers and *organization name, address, phone number* for organizational providers.
+PLS also provides a RESTful API for querying providers by using several query parameters including *first name, last name, gender, address, and phone number* for individual providers, and *organization name, address, and phone number* for organizational providers.

 ## Build